axboe/fio/HOWTO.rst

 	priority setting, see I/O engine specific :option:`cmdprio_percentage` and :option:`cmdprio_class` options.

+.. option:: priohint=int

+	Set the I/O priority hint.
+This is only applicable to platforms that support I/O priority classes and to devices with features controlled through priority hints, e.g. block devices supporting command duration limits, or CDL.
+CDL is a way to indicate the desired maximum latency of I/Os so that the device can optimize its internal command scheduling according to the latency limits indicated by the user.

 .. option:: cpus_allowed=str

 	Controls the same options as :option:`cpumask`, but accepts a textual